KeYProject/key-docs/docs/UsingKeyBook.md

 A good strategy is to first finish the symbolic execution of the program by letting the prover continue with the proof search on the branch with the open goal, such that the modality is removed from the sequent.
-This strategy is also implemented in the \keysystem as so called macro proof step, which basically is a collection of proof steps and strategies and accessible by right-clicking onto the sequent arrow and selecting the context menu entry \keyout{Auto Pilot}
+This strategy is also implemented in the KeY system as so called macro proof step, which basically is a collection of proof steps and strategies and accessible by right-clicking onto the sequent arrow and selecting the context menu entry \keyout{Auto Pilot}